Phillipson urges Labour members to look ahead at launch of deputy leadership bid

 The Education Secretary is up against her former Cabinet colleague Lucy Powell for the role.

-Education Secretary Bridget Phillipson will pledge to take on Reform UK with a “mandate to do more”, as she launches her bid for Labour’s deputy leadership.
+Education Secretary Bridget Phillipson has pledged to take on Reform UK with a “mandate to do more” as she launched her bid for Labour’s deputy leadership.

-In a speech to supporters in Sunderland on Sunday, the Education Secretary will tell members to back her to unite the party and secure a second term for Labour.
+In a speech to supporters on Sunday, the Education Secretary told members to back her to unite the party and secure a second term for Labour.

+She was joined by Mayor of the North East Kim McGuinness at the Fire Station music venue in Sunderland.

-She will also say she plans to continue the campaigning role of Angela Rayner, who vacated the deputy leadership when she resigned over her tax affairs, and will point to Ms Rayner’s achievements in the role while also a Cabinet minister.
+She also said she plans to continue the campaigning role of Angela Rayner, who vacated the deputy leadership when she resigned over her tax affairs, and pointed to Ms Rayner’s achievements in the role while also a Cabinet minister.

 Ms Phillipson is up against her former Cabinet colleague Lucy Powell, who lost her post as Commons leader in the reshuffle triggered when Ms Rayner quit.

-Ms Phillipson will say: “You can use this contest to look backward, to pass judgment on what has happened in the last year, or you can use it to shape positively what happens in the run-up to the next election.
+Ms Phillipson said: “You can use this contest to look backward, to pass judgment on what has happened in the last year, or you can use it to shape positively what happens in the run-up to the next election.

 “Back me so I can unite our party, deliver the change we want to see and beat Reform.
 Back me so, together, we can deliver that second term of Labour Government.